ryancole/toaster/README.rst

 Getting Started
 ===============

 Toaster can be installed from pypi using pip.

+    | pip install toaster

-Invoke Toaster using the "toast" command.
+Invoke Toaster using the "toast" command inside of your blog's working directory.

 Runtime Dependencies
 ====================